Qunity: A Unified Language for Quantum and Classical Computing (Extended Version): Conclusion

 We have formally defined the Qunity programming language, proven that its semantics is well-defined, and shown how it can be used to implement some complicated quantum algorithms.
 We have demonstrated a strategy for compiling Qunity programs to low-level qubit-based unitary circuits and proven that our procedure preserves the semantics, demonstrating that this language does indeed have a physical interpretation and could be run on quantum hardware.
 While classical computers can be modeled by logic gates acting on classical bits, it is far more convenient to use higher-level programming constructs for most tasks.
 Qunity's design similarly abstracts away low-level qubit-based gates using techniques from quantum algorithms that are overlooked in existing languages.
 We hope that Qunity's features can ease the implementation and analysis of complicated quantum algorithms written at a high level of abstraction.

 \begin{acks} We thank Andrew Childs for helping us to understand the quantum algorithm designer's perspective and for originally pointing us toward the \textsc{bqp} subroutine theorem, and we thank the anonymous referees for their helpful comments on a draft of this paper.
+We thank Mikhail Mints for helping us with numerous corrections to the published version of this paper.
 This material is based upon work supported by the U.S. Department of Energy, Office of Science, Office of \grantsponsor{ascr}{Advanced Scientific Computing Research}{https://doi.org/10.13039/100006192}, Quantum Testbed Pathfinder Program under Award Number \grantnum{ascr}{DE-SC0019040}, and the \grantsponsor{afosr}{Air Force Office of Scientific Research}{https://doi.org/10.13039/100000181} under Grant No. \grantnum{afosr}{FA95502110051}.
 This work is funded in part by EPiQC, an \grantsponsor{ccf}{NSF}{10.13039/100000143} Expedition in Computing, under award \grantnum{ccf}{CCF-1730449}. \end{acks}